Resip10/job-seeker/README.md

 ---

-**Note**: This is a comprehensive job application management platform with authentication, file storage, profile management, and a modern user interface.
+**Note**: This is a comprehensive job application management platform.
 Perfect for organizing and tracking your entire job search process!